Warren Cowan: Career

 In 1946, Cowan joined the firm established by Henry C. Rogers.
 In 1950, he became a partner in the firm, which then changed its name to Rogers & Cowan.
 He was named president in 1964.
 Rogers & Cowan became one of the largest entertainment public relations firm in the world handling not only entertainers but also high-tech manufacturers, athletes, publishers, movie studios and trade unions.
-Whenever he was asked to name his favorite client, Cowan's constant answer was always "the next one."
+Whenever he was asked to name his favourite client, Cowan's constant answer was always "the next one."

 In 1950, Cowan staged the first celebrity charity-fundraiser, a golf tournament on behalf of motion picture director Frank Borzage.
 Rogers was the first agent to actively solicit public support for his client's nomination for an Academy Award, starting with Joan Crawford's performance in 1945's Mildred Pierce; she won Best Actress.
 In 1997, Cowan personally introduced Italian actor Roberto Benigni to his already famous American peers, all of them Cowan clients and Academy voters, on behalf of Miramax.
 Benigni and his picture, Life Is Beautiful, won three Oscars that year.

 In 1988, Rogers & Cowan company was sold to Shandwick Plc., an English conglomerate.
 "It was the right move to make in some respects, but I found that I was doing too much that was administrative and too little that was creative," Cowan said.
 Cowan remained as chairman until 1992.
 In 1994,after a two-year non-competitive period, he launched a new company, Warren Cowan & Associates.